nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `help`

+#### Exiting the program: `exit`
+Exits the program.

+Format: `exit`

 ### Saving data
 Travelr data are saved locally automatically after any command that changes the data.
 There is no need to save manually.

-### Exiting the program: `exit`
-Exits the program.

-Format: `exit`

 ## Glossary